 It was founded by Nikolai and Pavel Durov in 2013 – founders of Russian social media platform VK (the largest in its domestic market).
 Initially headquartered in St Petersburg, the Telegram team has repeatedly changed jurisdiction to evade problematic regulations.
-The operation is currently headquartered in Dubai, after stints in London, Berlin, and Singapore.
+The operation is currently headquartered in Dubai, after stints in London (where it is legally registered), Berlin, and Singapore.

 Telegram was created with a view to challenging the primacy of WhatsApp.
 It differs from the latter in allowing users to access accounts from multiple devices.
 Its makers also claim that its multi-data centre infrastructure and encryption makes it more secure than its Facebook-owned rival.

 Users are able to have ‘secret chats’, which see messages stored on devices as opposed to the cloud.
 Messages can also be set to self-destruct – akin to Snapchat.

 It has, however, drawn criticism from security experts, who point to the lack of default end-to-end encryption, and its proprietary encryption protocol.
 One-time login passwords conveyed by SMS have been intercepted by hackers in Iran, Russia, Brazil, and Germany (by the police in the last case).